Air Force Academy Civilian Faculty Resignations Explained

 Competitive Compensation and Benefits Review

-Regularly benchmarking salaries and benefits against comparable civilian institutions and the broader job market is essential.
-Ensuring compensation packages are competitive, including robust retirement plans and health benefits, can significantly reduce the incentive for faculty to seek employment elsewhere.
+Regularly benchmarking salaries and benefits against comparable civilian institutions and high-demand fields is essential.
+Ensuring that compensation packages are not only competitive but also reflect the specialized skills and dedication of USAFA’s civilian faculty can significantly reduce the incentive to seek external opportunities.

 Expert Insights on Civilian Faculty Challenges